Frequently asked questions about usage of computers.

 In case group CPU points run out, jobs of that group will be removed after 24+ hours of that points exceedance.

-You can build and test software on the frontend nodes (ccfep*, ccgpup, ccgpuv), where parallel make (e.g. make -j 12) or MPI program run (e.g. mpirun -np 12 ...) is allowed.
+You can build and test software on the frontend servers (ccfep*).
+Parallelized build of programs (e.g. make -j 12) and MPI program run (e.g. mpirun -np 12 ...) are also allowed.

 However, there are some performance limitations, which are intentionally employed, on those frontend nodes.